Docs

 In this guide, we'll walk you through the process of configuring Supabase for StartupBolt.
 You'll learn how to create tables to manage customer data, set up essential RPC functions, and configure triggers to handle payments and subscriptions.

-To get started, navigate to Supabase > SQL Editor > New Query, paste the provided SQL queries, and execute them.
+To get started, navigate to Supabase > SQL Editor > New Query or Create a new snippet, paste the provided SQL queries, and execute them.
+Run each query separately by creating a new snippet.

 supabase_config